Jimmy Breslin is celebrated in 'The Man Who Told the Truth'

 It was in my head all through the writing of this — how do you cut through all the personas and see if you could get to the kid inside.
 [But] while he's the subject of the book, it's also the narrative of 50 years of American history.
 That's the other subject.

 You write "loss and betrayal ... this is at the core of Breslin.
-It drove his anger, it drove him [and] and it drove those around him insane."
+It drove his anger, it drove him [and] it drove those around him insane."
 Could you elaborate?

 He had constant anger.
 His father walked out on the family when he was a boy.
 That was the dark spot on his soul, yet he turned that into something that could benefit you, the reader.
 But then you think about the warmth of his relationships with women: He needed them, loved them, and had the good luck to be raised by women.
-[Breslin was predeceased by two daughters, Rosemary in 2004, at the age of 44, and Kelly, in 2009 also at the age of 44.]
+[Breslin was predeceased by two daughters, Rosemary in 2004 at the age of 44, and Kelly in 2009, also at the age of 44.]

 You have a line in the book saying he "wrote columns that began and often ended in bars."
 How serious was his alcohol abuse?